friendica/friendica-directory/INSTALL.md

 ### Using an archive

-On the []Friendica Directory Github Releases page](https://github.com/friendica/friendica-directory/releases), you can find the latest source archive named `friendica-directory-<version>.zip`.
+On the [Friendica Directory Github Releases page](https://github.com/friendica/friendica-directory/releases), you can find the latest source archive named `friendica-directory-<version>.zip`.

 Simply unpack the archive in `/path/to/friendica-directory`.